2D or Not 2D

 by Anjulie Rao (MA 2014)

-Lilli Carré (BFA 2006) has been getting a fair amount of attention lately—from her 2013 full-page profile on the cover of the Arts & Life section of the Chicago Tribune to her recent accolades as an illustrator, short film maker, and storyteller—Carré has rapidly become a major figure in both the Chicago art and comics scenes.
-In her first solo exhibition at Museum of Contemporary Art, Chicago, she has moved from working purely in two dimensions to working in ceramics, incorporating both two, three, and four dimensions.
-The final product is not entirely different; however, her three-dimensional ceramic objects possess similar qualities of line and form and are heavily infused with movement.
+Lilli Carré (BFA 2006) has been getting a fair amount of attention lately—from her 2013 full-page profile on the cover of the Arts & Life section of the Chicago Tribune, to her recent accolades as an illustrator, short film maker, and storyteller.
+Carré has rapidly become a major figure in both the Chicago art and comics scenes; in her first solo exhibition at Museum of Contemporary Art, Chicago, she has moved from working purely in two dimensions to working in ceramics—incorporating two, three, and four dimensions.
+The final product is not entirely different: her three-dimensional ceramic objects possess similar qualities of line and form, and are heavily infused with movement.

 In what ways are you working with perspective with your recent sculptural work?
 Flatness is a typical characteristic of comics—can you tell me how perspective influences your work in the strict-comics sense?